-The VMS data above are for combined UK and Irish data (2005, 2006 and 2007).
+The above VMS maps for 2006 and 2007 are combined UK and Irish data.
+2008 and 2009 show Irish data only.
 Other international data sets were not available.
-The maps clearly show the main pelagic fisheries VI and VII along the shelf edge to the west of Ireland and Scotland.
+The maps clearly show the main pelagic fisheries in VI and VII along the shelf edge to the west of Ireland and Scotland.
 There are also pelagic fisheries in the Irish Sea, Celtic Sea, and the English Channel.